 The GPS makes for more precise distance, time and pace tracking, along with route mapping for your runs.
 Vivosport will track your swims in the pool too.

-Heart rate zone information is display on its crisp new screen along with other detailed statistics.
-All in all, you’ll find 15 built-in sports profiles including new ones for snowboarding, cardio, yoga, eliptical and stair stepper.
-Vivoactive 3 will also let you mix it up by creating customized workouts.
-Other new features include VO2Max and stress/workout tracking, Pulse Oxygen readings, Body Battery and more.
+Heart rate zone information is displayed on the always-on screen along with other detailed statistics.
+All in all, you’ll find 15 built-in sports profiles including new ones for snowboarding, cardio, yoga, elliptical and stair stepper.
+Vivoactive 4 will also let you mix it up by creating customized workouts.
+Other new features include VO2Max, stress/workout tracking, Pulse Oxygen readings, Body Battery and more.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!